 - What are the risks in this trial?
 Do you know what the side effects may be?
 Have other people who have been in this trial had any problems?

 - Will I need to stay in the hospital longer?
 How long will the trial last?

 - Will my insurance cover the costs of the trial?
 If not, will the clinical trial pay for the costs?

-If you think you might want to join a clinical trial, Be The Match can help you find one that is a good fit for you.
-The Jason Carter Clinical Trials Program was created for patients and their families, to make it easier to find and join clinical trials.
+If you think you might want to join a clinical trial, our Clinical Trials Search & Support team can help you find one that may be a good fit for you.

 The free program provides:

 - One-on-one support from a clinical trials specialist for patients and families.
-If you’d like help finding a clinical trial, call Scott at 1 (888) 814-8610 or e-mail firstname.lastname@example.org.
-He can answer your questions and help you find a trial.
+If you’d like help finding a clinical trial, call our team at 1 (888) 814-8610 or e-mail email@example.com.
+We can answer your questions and help you find a trial.

 - An easy-to-use web-based search tool to find relevant clinical trials related to blood cancers, blood disorders and BMT complications, like GVHD